Canon T6 vs Sony HX95

 It is notable that the T6 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the T6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6 and HX95 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Sony HX95 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T6 and the Sony HX95?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.